SUMaC Student Working on Project

 Online: Participants must be fully involved in the program and should be remotely present for all program classes and activities.
 Participants are required to attend their course at the specified daily class time with their microphone and camera on.

-All activities are designed to provide participants with a well-rounded experience both inside and outside of the classroom.
+All activities are designed to provide participants with a well-rounded experience inside and outside of the classroom.
 Participants should not have any non-program commitments that directly conflict with required program activities.

 All activities, including co-curricular programming, are designed to provide participants with a well-rounded experience inside and outside of the classroom.
 Participants should only miss scheduled activities for health reasons, religious observances, or family emergencies.